Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 Arsenal provided fans a thrilling finish in 1979 with the famous "Five-Minute Final."
 Nearly 22 years later, Olympique Marseille kicked off France's footballing season in one of the most entertaining games, primarily since the match occurred in Tangiers, Morocco.

 This opening game was the Trophée des champions (French Super Cup), a matchup that features the previous winners of Ligue 1 and the Coupe de France.
-However, with Lille Metropole having won both, Olympique Marseille would also play this match.
-For Lille Metropole, the club was seeking an unprecedented third straight major piece of hardware; for Olympique Marseille, the club sought to win the game for a second consecutive year following its victory in Tunisia.
+However, Olympique Marseille would also play this match with Lille Metropole, winning both.
+For Lille Metropole, the club sought an unprecedented third straight major piece of hardware; for Olympique Marseille, the club sought to win the game for a second consecutive year following its victory in Tunisia.

 After 70 minutes, Lille led 2-0 on goals by Florent Balmont and Eden Hazard.
 A goal by Andre Ayew cut the deficit in half, only for Moussa Sow to restore a two-goal lead.
 What unfolded after 85 minutes what nothing short of breathtaking.

 In two minutes, Marseille managed to tie the match with two goals by Loic Remy and Jeremy Morel.
-It would get much worse for Lille when Aurelien Chedjou received a second yellow card and an immediate dismissal.
+It would worsen for Lille when Aurelien Chedjou received a second yellow card and an immediate dismissal.
 Ayew subsequently scored on the following penalty to put Marseille up 4-3.
 However, Lille tied the match, thanks to another critical signing.

 He came over from Lokomotiv Moskva after playing in three seasons for the Russian club.
 With one heading moment, Montenegro's Marko Basa matched the entire goal tally he had for Lokomotiv Moskva as his goal tied the game at 4-4.
 Ultimately, the Ayew brothers would decide this game to prevent a penalty shootout.
 Jordan Ayew tumbled inside the penalty box for the second time late in the match.
 Andre Ayew added his second penalty to complete the hat trick.